 What to do

 If the user knows their old password, simply entering it into the prompt will update their certificate and push the new certificate back to the server.

-If they do not know the old password, the easiest way to resolve this issue is to manually change the user's Active Directory password to a temporary password and to manually re-create their SafeGuard certificate so it matches the temporary password.
-The user can then log into Windows, on a machine with the SafeGuard client, and perform a standard Windows password change.
-Their AD and SafeGuard certificate passwords will now be back in sync.
+If they do not know the old password, the easiest way to resolve this issue is to delete the users certificate in the SafeGuard Management Center.
+The user can then log into Windows, on a machine with the SafeGuard client, an receives a new certificate form the SafeGuard Server.

 The steps below will guide you through this process:

 - If the user is unable to log in at the POA, due to the forgotten password, perform a Challenge/Response to get them past the POA to the Windows login prompt.